Top 10+ Portland-Area Destination Playgrounds

 Courtesy of Harper’s Playground

-Chelsea Anderson Memorial Play Station (CHAMPS) at Marshall Park is the latest Vancouver playground to undergo an inclusive transformation.
-It opens to the public on September 9, 2023, and features a fire station theme.
+Chelsea Anderson Memorial Play Station (CHAMPS) at Marshall Park is the latest Vancouver playground to undergo an inclusive transformation, and keeps the fire station theme that was present in the playground’s previous iteration.
+CHAMPS is home to Washington’s first wheelchair swing!

 Location1015 E. McLoughlin, Vancouver WA